gideonrotich/GameFlix/README.md

 ## Prerequisite.

 In order to be able to build the application you'll need to change the api key in [`gradle.properties`](link_to_gradle.properties_file).
-First and formost you need to generate your own api key by [creating](https://imdb-api.com/Identity/Account/Manage) an IMDB account and [generating](https://imdb-api.com/api) an api key.
+First and formost you need to generate your own api key by [creating](https://rawg.com/Identity/Account/Manage) an RAWG account and [generating](https://rawg-api.com/api) an api key.

 ## Disclaimer.